Ashland County, Ohio: Transportation

 The Ashland County Airport is located 3 nmi northeast of the central business district of the City of Ashland.

 Park District

 The Ashland County Park District was founded in 2002.
-Eric Schneider is the current director.
 The park district currently consists of 18 parks throughout the county.
 Monthly bird walks are held at Byers Woods Park (located on 675 County Road 1754, Ashland, OH 44805) on the fourth Saturday of the month.
 A full list of seasonal events can be found through the park district webpage.